Mektovi (Binimetinib)

 Important Warnings

-There are several important warnings and precautions you should know about before taking Mektovi.
+There are several important warnings to consider before using Mektovi.

 Who Should Not Take Mektovi